 “Get back in the water dad,” my five-year-old daughter, Eve, insists.
 She’s already said a prayer to help me find the phone, and she’s not about to let me give up.
 She uses her sweet-and-matter-of-fact-voice: “You need to look a little farther out.”

 So I make a few passes a little farther out.
 I’m 8 feet under and about 10 feet from the dock now.
 The water is still icy and the mud is still black.
 The oyster shells are still scratchy.
 I swim as low as I can and hold my breath.
 This isn’t very long, because my chest keeps shriveling up and forcing the air out of my lungs thanks to the cold temperature.
 It’s been 15 minutes and staying out any longer would be foolishness.
 A SIM card is not worth this. . . .

 My hand brushes over something rectangular and hard, right where Eve told me to look.
 I am not making this up.

 I get out and strip down to my trunks, ignoring the “NUTJOB!” looks from passing motorists.

 Eve hands me my towel and I hand her the phone.
 “Hold it carefully,” I say ineffectually as the phone slides down the slanted dock ramp.
 Luckily, it snags on a traction rail.
-This time I zip it into the jacket that Carter (7) has reluctantly returned to me.
+We zip it into the jacket that Carter (7) has reluctantly returned to me.